The Sweetwater Volunteer Project Aim

 Health and dental treatment is difficult as there is no national health service.
 Many people cannot afford the costs, lots of families neglect health care due to financial restraints.

-Education is not free in the Gambia, a big challenge for many families is affording the school fees, therefore many children have no access to formal education.
+Education is a challenge for many families in the Gambia, therefore many children have no access to formal education.

 English is the main language taught in Gambian schools; however the village does not have a school that teaches English, the children have a considerable walk to the nearest school.
 There are many children in this village that do not access any education at all.
 Some children are orphans that are cared for by kind neighbours.